mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Dashboard</h5>
       <p>
-        Shows you how to configure and call a Dashboard using either pydantic models, python dictionaries, yaml or json.
+        Shows you how to configure a dashboard using either pydantic, python dictionaries, yaml or json.
       </p>
     </div>
   </div>